Media Releases Archive

 Media Releases Archive Subscribe

-Conservation Halton issued the following Watershed Conditions Statement – Flood Outlook today at 3:30 p.m.
+Conservation Halton issued the following Watershed Conditions Statement – Flood Outlook at 8:15 a.m.

 When you think of winter in the country, do you imagine the sound of the snow groaning under the runners of a horse-drawn sleigh, or roasting marshmallows and sharing stories around the warmth and crackle of an outdoor bonfire?
 Perhaps rosy cheeks after hiking along wintry trails, comes to mind.

 Celebrate the wonders of winter at Crawford Lake Conservation Area at Snowflakes and Snowsnakes this Family Day Weekend.
 Join staff from February 15 to 17, 2014 from 10 a.m. to 4 p.m. for three special days of fun winter activities

 Local conservation authorities and environmental organizations are set to host the 4th Annual Sharing Experiences workshop on Saturday, April 5, 2014 at the Halton Museum in Milton.Members of community-based environmental groups and like-minded residents will share ideas and experiences.